modelfoxdotdev/modelfox/README.md

 If you are working on the app, run `scripts/app/dev`.
 This rebuilds and reruns the CLI with the `app` subcommand as you make changes.

-Before submitting a pull request, please run `scripts/fmt` and `scripts/check` at the root of the repository to confirm that your changes are formatted correctly and do not have any errors.
+To install all dependencies necessary to work on the language libraries and build releases, install [Nix](https://nixos.org) with [flake support](https://nixos.wiki/wiki/Flakes), then run `nix develop` or set up [direnv](https://github.com/direnv/direnv).

-To install all dependencies necessary to work on the language libraries, install [Nix](https://nixos.org) with [flake support](https://nixos.wiki/wiki/Flakes), then run `nix develop` or set up [direnv](https://github.com/direnv/direnv).
+If you want to submit a pull request, please run `scripts/fmt` and `scripts/check` at the root of the repository to confirm that your changes are formatted correctly and do not have any errors.

 ## License